 All in all, more U.S. states (and other countries) will continue to come out with their own versions of the CCPA and GDPR.
 The U.S. may even develop its own overriding privacy law at some point.

-Whatever new rules go into effect, one thing has become evident: Compliance is a must.
+Whatever new rules go into effect, one thing has become evident: CCPA compliance is a must.

 Ensuring CCPA compliance